The Little Things (2021 film): Plot

-One night in 1990, a girl drives on a highway, stalked by a motorist.
-After stopping at an abandoned gas station, she catches the attention of a passing truck driver and escapes her pursuer.
+One night in 1990, a teenaged girl drives on a deserted highway, stalked by a motorist.
+After pulling into a gas station, she finds it closed.
+A terrifying pursuit on foot begins.
+She manages to catch the attention of a passing truck driver and escapes her stalker.

-Some time later in Bakersfield, Kern County deputy sheriff Joe "Deke" Deacon is sent to the Los Angeles County Sheriff's Department to collect evidence pertaining to a recent murder.
-Deacon, a former L.A.
-Sheriff's detective, accompanies recently appointed lead detective Jimmy Baxter to the scene of a new murder in L.A.
+Some time later in Bakersfield, Kern County Sheriff's Office Deputy Sheriff Joe "Deke" Deacon is sent to the Los Angeles County Sheriff's Department to collect evidence pertaining to a recent murder.
+A former LASD detective, he accompanies recently appointed lead detective Jimmy Baxter to the scene of a new murder in L.A.
 Deacon notices similarities between the M.O. of the killing and the M.O. of an old serial murder case he was unable to solve.

 That night, a woman named Ronda Rathbun is followed by a car while jogging and is reported missing the following morning.
-Baxter learns from the precinct's captain Farris that Deacon got divorced and suffered a heart attack due to his obsession with the unsolved case.
-Baxter is advised not to involve Deacon any further but Deacon takes vacation leave to assist in solving Baxter's case.
+Baxter learns from Captain Farris that Deacon had gotten divorced and suffered a heart attack due to his obsession with the unsolved case.
+So, he is advised not to involve him any further, but Deacon takes vacation leave from his station to assist in solving Baxter's case.

 The next night, the police discover the body of another victim washed up beneath a bridge.
-Baxter learns the M.O. is consistent with that of the earlier murder and others: the victims were all sex workers who were stabbed to death.
+Baxter learns the M.O. is consistent with the earlier murder and others: the victims were all prostitutes who were stabbed to death.
 Deacon begins investigating Albert Sparma, a suspect working at a repair store in proximity to the murders.
-Deacon tails Sparma but is thwarted, so he takes Sparma in for questioning.
+He tails him but is thwarted, so he takes him in for questioning.
 While under interrogation, Sparma taunts the detectives and is released after provoking Deacon into an angry outburst.
-The young woman pursued in the desert is interviewed but has seen Sparma in handcuffs at the police station which compromises her eligibility as an objective witness to identify him as a suspect.
+The young woman pursued in the desert is interviewed but has seen Sparma in handcuffs at the police station, which compromises her eligibility as an objective witness to identify him as a suspect.